Aerosmith: Record deal, Aerosmith, Get Your Wings, and Toys in the Attic (1971–1975)

 After forming the band and finalizing the lineup in 1971, the band started to garner some local success doing live shows.
 Originally booked through the Ed Malhoit Agency, the band signed a promotion deal with Frank Connelly, and eventually secured a management deal with David Krebs and Steve Leber in 1972.
 Krebs and Leber invited Columbia Records President Clive Davis to see the band at Max's Kansas City in New York City.
 Aerosmith was not originally scheduled to play that night at the club, but they paid out of their own pockets to secure a place on the bill, reportedly the only band ever to do so at Max's.
 "No Surprize" from their Night in the Ruts album celebrated the moment their fame rose.

-Aerosmith signed with Columbia in mid-1972 for a reported $125,000, and released their debut album, Aerosmith.
+Aerosmith signed with Columbia in mid-1972 for a reported $125,000, and recorded their debut album, Aerosmith.
 Released in January 1973, the album peaked at number 166.
 The album was straightforward rock and roll with well-defined blues influences, laying the groundwork for Aerosmith's signature blues rock sound.
 Although the highest-charting single from the album was "Dream On" at number 59, several tracks, such as "Mama Kin" and "Walkin' the Dog", would become staples of the band's live shows, and received airplay on rock radio.
 The album reached gold status initially, eventually went on to sell two million copies, and was certified double platinum after the band reached mainstream success over a decade later.
 After constant touring, the band released their second album, Get Your Wings in 1974, the first of a string of multi-platinum albums produced by Jack Douglas.
 This album included the rock radio hits "Same Old Song and Dance" and "Train Kept A-Rollin'", a cover done previously by the Yardbirds.
 The album also contained several fan favorites, including "Lord of the Thighs", "Seasons of Wither", and "S.O.S.
 (Too Bad)", darker songs that have become staples in the band's live shows.
 To date, Get Your Wings has sold three million copies.